twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 ### `range` (new in Twig 0.9.5)

 Returns a list containing a sequence of numbers.
-The filtered value represents the low value and the filter takes two arguments: the first one is mandatory are represents the high value, and the second one is optional and represents the step (which defaults to `1`).
+The left side of the filter represents the low value.
+The first argument of the filter is mandatory and represents the high value.
+The second argument is optional and represents the step (which defaults to `1`).

 If you do need to iterate over a sequence of numbers: